 - Jet Ski collision

-Last year in Arkansas there were seventy-two accidents producing thirty-four injuries and nine fatalities across the many recreational waters located here in the Natural State.
-Among the top five reported causes of recreational boating accidents are: inattention, inexperience, excessive speed and alcohol use.
+Last year in Arkansas, there were 72 accidents producing 34 injuries and nine fatalities across the many recreational waters located here in the Natural State.
+Among the top five reported causes of recreational boating accidents are inattention, inexperience, excessive speed and alcohol use.
 A complete list of these and other causes confirms that many boating accidents are completely avoidable.

 Just like when driving on the highway, Arkansas boat operators have a duty to act as a reasonably careful person would do under the circumstances.
 The failure to do so is deemed “negligence” in the same way as when driving a car or other vehicle.
 Again, just like on the roadways, boat and Jet Ski operators must avoid taking those actions that a reasonably careful person would foresee as creating an appreciable risk of harm to others.
 Therefore, boat drivers must refrain from negligence and operate boats in a careful manner or answer under the law to their injured victims.

-Boaters fail to meet these obligations by engaging in the following careless actions that are well known to cause harm to innocent people trying to enjoy Arkansas’ recreational waterways:
+The following careless boater actions often cause harm to innocent people trying to enjoy Arkansas’ recreational waterways:

 - Operator Inattention